dasch-swiss/dsp-permissions-scripts/README.md

 ## Local setup to run the scripts in this repository

-Setup the poetry virtual environment:
+Set up the poetry virtual environment:

 - install poetry with `curl -sSL https://install.python-poetry.org | python3 -`
   (for Windows, see [https://python-poetry.org/docs/](https://python-poetry.org/docs/))